 Add/Remove Accordion Items in Blazor Accordion Component

-Accordion can be added/removed dynamically by iteration of the Accordion Items using conditional foreach loop.
+You can dynamically add or remove Accordion items by iterating through the Accordion Items using a conditional foreach loop.

 @using Syncfusion.Blazor.Navigations